-Process Technical Services (PTS) can provide emergency response training for all plant personnel based on the requirements of OSHA.
-Emergency response training should be provided as part of a comprehensive effort to develop a process safety management plan for the site.
-Such a plan is required by OSHA regulations.
-The table of contents for the applicable regulations is provided below with some explanation for specific elements.
+Process Technical Services (PTS) provides emergency response training for plant personnel based on the requirements of OSHA.
+Emergency response training should be required and provided for all staff as part of a comprehensive effort to develop a process safety management plan for the site.
+OSHA regulations are provided below with a brief explanation for specific elements.

 1910.38 – Emergency Action Plans.